Chuset21/Clank-The-Calculator/README.md

   <br>

 Supported constants:

 - PI
 - e

 __Extra Information__:

-- For Factorial operator and Fibonacci function if given a non-integer number the value will be rounded to the closest integer value, i.e: 2.4 -> 2, 2.5 -> 3.
+- For Factorial operator, Fibonacci function and N-th root function if given a non-integer number the value will be rounded to the closest integer value, i.e: 2.4 -> 2, 2.5 -> 3.
 - Whitespace is optional.
 - Case is ignored.
 - Brackets respect the rules of orders of operation, as does everything else, i.e: 2 * (2 + 3) -> 10.
 - All trigonometric functions deal with degrees.
 - For the log of any base (log), pass the base as the second argument.
 If given only one argument, log will default to using base 10.

 ## User Defined Constants

 How to declare your own constant:
 Give it the constant name that you would like to set (must only contain letters) and then give it an expression after the '='.

 - const = e * 2 / ln(e)

 How to use your declared constant:

 - const * 5.1

 __Extra Information__:

 - The names of the declared constants are case-sensitive, 'x' != 'X'.
 - It can only store up to __100__ user defined constants.
 If the user tries to add another constant after this point, it will delete the oldest declared constant and add the new constant.

 ## Dependencies